hytel/spherical-tools/README.md

 make
 ```

-If you place the source DNG file in the utility/build folder, you can run the newly compiled utility (in utility/build):
+If you place the source DNG file in the utility/build folder, you can run the newly compiled utility (should be in the utility folder):

 ./image_to_cubemap ./cubemap_one.dng

 This will create a cubemap_one.png and cubemap_one.dds in the same folder as the source DNG file.
 The output of the utility may look something like: